 Tips for a self drive Safari

-East Africa’s generally has good roads especially in the main cities and these can be traveled on comfortably depending on which region you are stationed in the country.
+East Africa’s generally has good roads especially in the main cities.
+Roads can be traveled on comfortably depending on which region you are stationed in the country.

 Plan Your Route

 Tips for a self drive safari encourages you to plan the routes you intent to take.
-Even though most of the major highways are tarred and in good conditions, many tourist attractions are only accessible via gravel roads.
+Even though most of the major highways tarred and in good conditions.
+Many tourist attractions are only accessible via gravel roads.
 Some attractions like the Bwindi Forest, Kidepo are open to 4WD vehicles.

 You will have to plan your route according to your vehicle and your driving skills.
 Most maps will classify the roads into tarred major roads, gravel major roads, gravel district roads and 4×4 only.
 The weather plays an important role as well.
 The rainy season from January to April can make driving a lot more difficult.
 You might have to navigate along the ragged roads and you could be faced with a river crossing the road mostly Kidepo Valley National Park.

 There are also great distances between towns and many of the roads are less than busy, so it might be a while before help arrives.
-The best thing is to be well prepared which obviously includes driving the right vehicle.
+To be well prepared is the best thing which obviously includes driving the right vehicle.

 4×4 or 2-Wheel-Drive